stanley-gu/standardsCh/chapter.md

 jsfim).
 JSim source code, binaries (for Windows, Macintosh and Linux) and documentation  are available free for non-commercial use at
 <http://physiome.org/>.

-### JDesigner

-One of the first visualization tools, JDesigner [@Sauro:Omics] [@sauro:2000] implements a traditional way to depict networks (see Figure
-\ref{Figure:jdesigner}) using a pictorial representation to indicate substances and reactions.
-JDesigner also employs Bezier curves to represent arcs in an attempt to make the diagrams similar to the notation found in many molecular biology text books.
-JDesigner can use Jarnac's extensive simulation capabilities (both ODE and stochastic) via SBW.

-![Example of JDesigner's visual format\label{Figure:jdesigner}](images/JDesigner1.eps)

 ### PySCeS